 Deb: While many women over 40 are struggling with thinning/graying hair, you have lush, dark locks.
 What is your hair care regimen?
 Any favorite products you use for styling?

-Mary: After years of relaxing and coloring my hair I decided just to embrace my naturally curly hair, and it has been liberating.
-I can just wash and condition my hair and put leave in conditioner and styling products, and I either sit under a hooded dryer or let it air dry.
+Mary: After years of relaxing and coloring my hair, I decided just to embrace my naturally curly hair, and it has been liberating.
+I can only wash and condition my hair and put leave-in conditioner and styling products, and I either sit under a hooded dryer or let it air dry.
 I usually deep condition my hair once a week and cover the gray with semi-permanent color every couple of months.
-I like to switch of my products, but some of my favorites are Shea Moisture line and Cantu both geared for naturally curly hair.
+I like to switch off my products, but some of my favorites are Shea Moisture line and Cantu, both geared for naturally curly hair.

 Mary: I think my love for ethnic clothing stems from my diverse background.
-I am a mixture of Native American, African-American, and Caucasian, so I really love when I can represent diversity because it is who I am.
-I would have to say the skirt that I wore from Stylenspire was my favorite look it was a custom-made skirt that was African and Asian inspired.
+I am a mixture of Native American, African-American, and Caucasian, so I love it when I can represent diversity because it is who I am.
+I would have to say the skirt that I wore from Stylenspire was my favorite look.
+It was a custom-made skirt that was African and Asian inspired.
 The colors were vibrant, and I feel like it captured my personality.

 Deb: What have you learned about your style from writing this blog that you can pass onto other moms?